alexpdraper/reading-list/README.md

 ## Todo

-  - Refactor way pages are stored—store the reading list array, instead of each page as its own storage object
+  - <del>Refactor way pages are stored—store the reading list array, instead of each page as its own storage object</del>
+    - Turns out the whole list as an array can result in going over the storage limits for a single item and delete the whole list
   - Save favicons and display them in the reading list
   - Add a check to see if the user’s browser allows CSS animations, and provide backups if it does not
   - Add a directory structure to organize reading list items (maybe)